 A growing interest in Green Technology has resulted in significant research for new types of eco-friendly, smart paper alternatives.
-Sung-Ryul Yun reported a flexible paper transistor made from regenerated cellulose that has been covalently bonded to multiwalled carbon nanotubes [Yun et al. 2009].
-Renewed interest in cellulose as a functional material, namely in electro-active paper (EAPap), is largely the result of the material's biocompatibility and low energy consumption, opening the possibilities for new eco-friendly industrial applications [Kim 2006].
-While EAPap may provide greater durability and biodegradability compared to current commonly available copy paper, the actuation performance of EAPap is highly contingent on humidity levels.
+Sung-Ryul Yun reported a flexible paper transistor made from regenerated cellulose that has been covalently bonded to multi-walled carbon nanotubes[7].
+Renewed interest in cellulose as a functional material, namely in electro-active paper (EAPap), is largely the result of the material's biocompatibility and low energy consumption, opening the possibilities for new eco-friendly industrial applications[8].
+While EAPap may provide greater durability and biodegradability compared to current commonly available copy paper, the actuation performance of EAPap is highly contingent of humidity levels.
 Furthermore, actuation is currently achieved by sending an electrical current from a function generator directly to the EAPap, but in the current prototypes, the movements cannot be controlled.

-Thin materials can also communicate through Two-Dimensional Signal Transmission (2DST) [Shinoda et al. 2007].
+Thin materials can also communicate through Two-Dimensional Signal Transmission (2DST)[9].
 These sheets utilize microwave propagation confined to the surface to enable wireless communication between multiple sensor nodes on the sheet as well as to provide electric power to the nodes.
 The sheet creates an inexpensive and lightweight channel for high-speed signal transmission with minimal power.
 These large area 2DST sheets can be produced with a range of low-cost materials.
 By creating a direct channel between our animated paper and the 2DST, it becomes possible to simultaneously control the movements of multiple paper prototypes in any environment while allowing them to wirelessly communicate with each other.